 Install water-saving devices

 Your hotel uses a lot of water for sprinkling the plants, washing the guest’s clothes, cooking meals, and many more.
+You might even use a commercial water softener, from a website like Hillwater.com, to ensure that your guests are getting the best water possible.
 Your guests also use water from your system to wash.
 At the end of the month, you’ll look forlornly at your water bills.

 This doesn’t have to be.
 You can install water-saving features like infra-red auto-shutdown faucets.
 After the guest washes his hands, the faucet automatically shuts down.
 Other ideas include motion-sensor showers; when the guest leaves the shower, the water automatically stops flowing.